mitgit30/ShellMate/README.md

 ShellMate avoids that trap by giving each category of work its own proper execution model:

 - flexible for day-to-day operations
-- deterministic for deployments
+- controlled for deployments
+- creative but guided for building websites

 That is the architectural identity of the project.

 ## Summary

-ShellMate is an AI-assisted Linux server operations platform built on two pillars:
+ShellMate is an AI-assisted Linux server operations platform built on three pillars:

 - a conversational server management mode for daily operations
 - a structured deployment engine for safe Docker-based rollouts
+- a Builder mode for generating static websites and saving them onto the server

 Its architecture is designed around: